kennethyu2017/cs231n_assignments/README.md

 2. include codes of Assignment #1 (kNN/SVM/Softmax/2-Layer Net), Assignment #2 (Neural Nets) , and Assignment #3 (ConvNets) .
 Each assignment includes several sub-tasks,pls see the course website to get the assignments detail targets.
 3. you need to download CIFAR-10 ,tiny-imageNet,and MSCOCO datasets into the corresponding  assignment#/cs231n/datasets/####  directory.
 4. thanks for the contribution and knowledge sharing of the professors of CS231n.
+5. in order to edit and debug in pycharm IDE, I give up the IPython interactive mode. you can activate it through copy each section of code into IPython notebook to run it step by step.